 Suspension training has achieved significant popularity in the last ten years, for good reason.
 It’s highly effective.
-Try this 15-exercise, calorie-burning workout to sculpt your major muscle groups and firm your core – perfect for women and men of all fitness levels.
+Try this 15-exercise, calorie-burning TRX workout to sculpt your major muscle groups and firm your core – perfect for men and women of all fitness levels.
 This workout uses suspension straps and your own body weight for resistance.

-Today, almost all gyms currently have one or two sets of “straps” hanging from a bar or wall hook.
+Today, almost all gyms currently have one or two sets of suspension “straps” hanging from a bar or wall hook.

 Using suspension straps is often appropriate for all fitness levels – including beginners – since you’re using your own body weight as resistance.
 You can easily modify an exercise by simply changing the degree of incline or decline.